 1. Use Game Mechanics

-It doesn’t have to be difficult to add game mechanics in learning: Simply define a clear goal for your user and set some simple rules.
+It doesn’t have to be difficult to add game mechanics in learning and development: Simply define a clear goal for your user and set some simple rules.
 And let the game begin!
 Design the game so that relevant competences are learnt when playing.
 You can do this by including an embedded hand book and a few quizzes in the game.

 2. Make it Personal